jupyterhub/systemdspawner/README.md

 Defaults to false.

+This requires systemd version > 228.
+If you enable this in earlier versions, spawning will fail.

 ### `readonly_paths` ###

 List of filesystem paths that should be mounted readonly for the users' notebook server.
 This